 This weekend we celebrate King’s day in the Netherlands and of course, I can’t let that slip by without sharing a really orange recipe with you.
-This carrot soup is perfect for busy weekends because it is even better the next day.
+This healthy vegan carrot soup is packed with vegetables and flavor.
+Because this soup is so easy to make it is perfect for busy weekends and is even better the next day!
 Have you ever been to the Netherlands to celebrate King’s day or do you have big plans for this year?

-Because this recipe comes from a 19th-century cookbook, I chose to use orange carrots.
+Because this recipe for carrot soup comes from a 19th-century cookbook, I chose to use orange carrots.
 Unfortunately no early Horn but maybe I will get my sister to try them in her vegetable garden this year.
-This carrot soup is easy to make and, if you use a herb stock, also suitable for vegans.
-You can also freeze this soup.
-Let the soup cool down, divide it over containers or freezer bags and keep it in the freezer for about 3 months.

 - 1 small onion